longamu/vise/docs/CodeUpgrade.md

  * cannot be compiled for Microsoft Windows platform
  * replace with [flann](http://www.cs.ubc.ca/research/flann/)

+## Multi-threaded clustering
+ * At present, `../src/v2/indexing/compute_clusters.py` uses only a single thread
+ * This can be improved if it can utilize multiple threads available in computer

 ## Documentation of Multi-threaded execution model employed by VISE
 ```
 /home/tlm/dev/vise/src/util/par_queue.h